 This unique approach to a singer’s development is based on how the human body makes intense sound.
 Workshop participation reinforces the technique.
 Each group workshop is approximately three hours in length, with a collaborative pianist, and is limited to no more than five singers.

-To be added to the wait list for upcoming workshops, click here.
+To be added to the Vocal Workshop waiting list, please click here.

 Schedule and Locations

 Saturday, November 17th, 10am-1pm [enrollment closed]